 ABSTRACT

-Globally rare pitch pine (Pinus rigida Miller) is thought to depend on intermittent fire which encourages reproduction and niche preservation.
+Globally rare pitch pine (Pinus rigida Miller) is thought to depend on intermittent fire, which encourages reproduction and niche preservation.
 At Mt.
 Desert island in Acadia National Park (ME, USA) a stand-replacing conflagration enveloped a portion of the island in 1947, however, there has been no recurrence.
-Indeed other populations on Mt.
-Desert island are unaffected by fire disturbance for over one hundred years.
-Loss of fire adaptations, like serotinous cones, climate change and outperforming evergreen competitors signal a shift in prospects depending on either resilience or buffering mechanisms.
-We quantified these through photosynthetic intrinsic water use efficiency, foliar nutrient status, allometry and soil moisture retention according to topographic gradients (9.5 to 404 m).
-Trees at upper elevations yielded significantly (P=0.004) greater water use efficiency (iWUEδ13C) electing adaptive stress resistance to growth.
-At one upper elevation, South Cadillac trail trees were the shortest (P=0.031), narrowest DBH (P=0.001) and narrowest canopy (P=0.035) in comparison with those at low-lying Gorham cliffs and Wonderland trail.
-At low lying elevations, especially Gorham Mountain cliffs, higher moisture retention (P=<0.0001) was significantly greater than other, more elevated sites.
+Other populations on Mt.
+Desert island have been unaffected by fire disturbance for over one hundred years.
+While it has been shown that fire history can have a strong influence on plant form and functioning, this has not been well quantified for pitch pine, particularly in relation to other factors such as topography that are known to impact traits of this species.
+Here, we quantified the impact of fire history on growth and functional traits of Mt.
+Desert Island pitch pine individuals across a topographic gradient (9.5 to 404 m).
+Specifically, we measured allometric growth metrics, photosynthetic water use efficiency, soil and foliar nutrients, and soil water retention.
+We found that trees at upper elevations were larger and had greater water use efficiency, indicating a preference for stress resistance over growth.
+This was likely driven by greater atmospheric pressure and greater soil moisture retention low lying elevations.
+Compared to these topographical effects, fire history was not an important driver of measured metrics.
 We determined fire on Mt.
-Desert is not necessary to promote resilience and long-term persistence in the absence of fire may be attributed to buffering in anticipation of other disturbance.
+Desert is not necessary to promote resilience and long-term persistence in the absence of fire may be attributed to buffering in anticipation of other disturbances.
 Our findings provide key data to inform management efforts to reinforce pitch pine survival.

 INTRODUCTION

 On Mt.
-Desert Island in Maine in the Northeast USA, globally threatened pitch pine (Pinus rigida Miller) dwell at the edge of their domain.
-On the island, hereinafter MDI, species survival continues unabated despite fire suppression since the infamous 1947 conflagration.
+Desert Island in Maine in the Northeast USA, globally threatened pitch pine (Pinus rigida Miller; Figure 1) dwell at the edge of their domain.
+On the island, hereafter MDI, species survival continues unabated despite fire suppression since the infamous 1947 conflagration.
 In many coastal Atlantic states further south, pitch pine is impacted by natural fire, or in its absence by anthropogenic fire (Carlo et al 2016); controlled burns (Foereid et al 2015) are a technique (Lee et al 2019) which reduces fuel and evergreen competition and opens canopies in pine barrens (Neill et al 2007).
 At MDI, though, pitch pine populations are just as persistent outside of the 1947 fire zone as inside it (Miller et al 2017), faring better than experts predicted in the past (Patterson Saunders and Horton 1983; Parshall et al 2003).
-Anomalous persistence at MDI in non-pyrogenic circumstances stimulates fact-finding by the authors to better understand resilience long after a fire event, or buffering in anticipation of another disturbance type.
+This provides an opportunity to better understand pitch pine resilience long after a fire event along with the importance of buffering in anticipation of another disturbance type.

-We consider several premises.
-First, fire ecology scientists in Northeast USA (Jordan et al 2003) suggest wildfire is required every six to twenty-five years to perpetuate and rejuvenate pitch pine.
+Fire ecologists in Northeast USA (Jordan et al 2003) suggest wildfire is required every six to twenty-five years to perpetuate and rejuvenate pitch pine.
 At MDI, trees in undisturbed neighborhoods appear to engage similar seedling recruitment as trees in the post-1947 fire zone.
 This supposition leads us to propose a bifurcated model where trees either build a buffer capacity (Bcapacity) to reduce the shock of disturbance absence (Brand and Jax 2007) or build resilience capacity (Rcapacity) long after fire disturbance.
-As we shall explore further, each mode in its own way either promotes opportunistic individuals, or consolidation or expanded colonization.
+Each mode, in its own way, can promote opportunistic individuals, population consolidation, or expanded colonization.

 Figure 1.
 Contorted but striking Pinus rigida specimen hiked out on an outcrop across from Gorham Mountain cliffs on the Park Loop Road at Mt.
 Desert Island.